-- a) Unless otherwise permitted by the Senate, a candidate shall not be admitted as a student for the qualification unless the candidate has obtained credit in her/his qualification for the following courses: - At least one approved FET teaching subject at NQF level 7 with courses extending over one year at each of the levels 1000, 2000 and 3000.
-Exception: Mathematics, Physics and Chemistry - at levels 1000 and 2000, at NQF level 6. - ii) A level 2000 course or two level 1000 courses extending over at least one year in an approved senior phase teaching subject at NQF level 6. - b) The Senate may admit as a candidate a person who has not satisfied all the requirements for a bachelor's degree but in such a case, the Postgraduate Certificate in Education shall not be awarded until the requirements for the bachelor's degree have been satisfied. - c) Unless otherwise provided for in the rules, an applicant who has been admitted as a candidate for the certificate under paragraph (b) of this rule shall not qualify for the PGCE unless s/he has obtained credit at level 3000 in the approved FET teaching subject (at level 2000 in the case of Mathematics, Chemistry and Physics), even if all the other requirements for the award of the certificate have been satisfied. - d) A candidate entering the PGCE and selecting multidisciplinary subjects must have sufficient disciplinary learning in appropriate academic fields for their teaching specialisations.
-If they did not cover sufficient disciplinary subject matter in their degree, they will be required to study and a complete additional subject-oriented course prior to or concurrently with their PGCE before the qualification is awarded.
+- a) Unless otherwise permitted by the Senate, a candidate shall not be admitted as a student for the qualification unless the candidate has obtained credit in her/his qualification for the following courses: - i) At least one approved FET teaching subject at NQF level 7 with courses extending over one year at each of the levels 1000, 2000 and 3000.
+Exception: Mathematics, Physics and Chemistry at levels 1000 and 2000, at NQF level 6. - ii) A level 2000 course or two level 1000 courses extending over at least one year in an approved senior phase teaching subject at NQF level 6. - b) The Senate may admit as a candidate a person who has not satisfied all the requirements for a bachelor's degree but in such a case, the Postgraduate Certificate in Education shall not be awarded until the requirements for the bachelor's degree have been satisfied. - c) Unless otherwise provided for in the rules, an applicant who has been admitted as a candidate for the certificate under paragraph (b) of this rule shall not qualify for the PGCE unless s/he has obtained credit at level 3000 in the approved FET teaching subject (at level 2000 in the case of Mathematics, Chemistry and Physics), even if all the other requirements for the award of the certificate have been satisfied. - d) A candidate entering the PGCE and selecting multidisciplinary subjects must have sufficient disciplinary learning in appropriate academic fields for their teaching specialisations.
+If they did not cover sufficient disciplinary subject matter in their degree, they will be required to study and a complete additional subject-oriented course prior to or concurrently with their PGCE before the qualification is awarded. - e) A candidate shall be required to satisfy the Senate as to competence in the knowledge base of the FET and GET teaching subject and may be required by the Senate to complete a subject competency test.
+Failure to be assessed as competent in the subject knowledge will bar the candidate from commencing Teaching Experience until such time as the candidate can demonstrate that s/he is competent in the subject knowledge. - f) A candidate's competence to use English, as a medium of instruction, and another language approved by the Senate for classroom communication shall be reflected as an endorsement on the certificate.